Top of page

 What can I do to help myself?

-Look after your general health and wellbeing.
-This includes eating a healthy diet, keeping active, not smoking and limiting your alcohol intake.
-As well as improving how you feel physically and emotionally, these lifestyle factors can help to prepare you for any treatment you might need in the future.
 It’s also important to go to any medical appointments or screening tests you’re invited to, as well as to have any vaccinations your medical team advise.
 Speak to a member of your medical team if you have questions or concerns – don’t wait until your next planned appointment.

+Uncertainty is a common challenge for people who are on active monitoring.
+Many people feel anxious in the days or weeks before their check-ups and then feel relieved afterwards.
 Think about what helps lower your stress and anxiety levels.
 This might include, for example:

 Show yourself patience and kindness.
 There might be days when you struggle emotionally.
 Remember that ups and downs are natural.
 However, if you experience low mood or difficulties sleeping that continue for a while, speak to your GP or clinical nurse specialist for support.